ryeleo/Python-Package-Template/README.md

     * For **public** projects, we try to follow PEP8 convention: "Python packages should also have short, all-lowercase names, although the use of underscores is discouraged."
     * For **private** projects, underscores *should* be used in the name if it improves readability.
 2. Delete (or rename) `hello_world.py` and `test_hello_world.py`
+3. Replace this `README.md` with `README.md.template`.
+    * You can continue to reference *this* (meta) README.md in our SCM server: https://git.uoregon.edu/projects/ISN/repos/python_project_structure/browse